rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-31-0c15fc98967f23c1-sebi-direction-in-respect-of-sat-order-dated-16092025-appeal-no-421-of-2025-in-t.md

 severity: high
 source: bse
 stocks:
-- DECIPHERLABS
+- DECIPHER
 tags:
-- sebi
-- sat-order
 - appeal
+- disgorgement
 - enforcement
-- disgorgement
 - penalty
+- regulatory
-- decipher-labs
+- sebi
 - stay-order
-- regulatory-action
 title: SEBI direction in respect of SAT order dated 16.09.2025 (Appeal No. 421 of 2025) in the matter of Decipher Labs Ltd
 ---